KryskZ09/atcc-cpp/README.md

 #### Evil Diamond
 * evilDiamond.cpp

-    Arguably the 'hardest' program assigned so far; the goal is to convert a for-loop that prints a triangle into a diamond.
+    Arguably the 'hardest' program assigned so far, hence the 'evil' in the file name.
+    The goal is to convert a for-loop that prints a triangle into a diamond.
     This is done by 'flipping' the for-loop logic and printing an upside down triangle below the one given.

 #### Grade Calculator Program